HL7/fhir-sdoh-clinicalcare/input/pagecontent/exchange_workflow.md

 This IG assumes that, in an Indirect Referral, the Referral Performer does not have the ability to communicate directly with the Referral Source.
 Therefore, the intermediary SHALL support the following.

 1. Create a local copy of all of the relevant referenced resources from the Referral Source
-2. Create a Task to be Posted to the Referral Performer that references the Referral Source Task via Task.partof
+2. Create a Task to be Posted to the Referral Performer that references the Referral Source Task via Task.partOf
-3. Create a ServiceRequest with ServiceRequest.intent value filler-order and ServiceRquest.basedon references the original Referral Source ServiceRequest
+3. Create a ServiceRequest with ServiceRequest.intent value filler-order and ServiceRquest.basedOn references the original Referral Source ServiceRequest
-4. Since local copies of the referenced resources are maintained by the Intermediary, the intermediary must periodically query the Referral Source for updates to the referenced resources.
+4. Since local copies of the referenced resources are maintained by the Intermediary, the intermediary must periodically query the Referral Source for updates to the referenced resources

 <table><tr><td><img src="IndirectReferralSF.jpg" /></td></tr></table>

 #### Notes on Direct and Indirect Referral
-1. Parties SHOULD use polling if one or both of the parties is unable to support the subscription model (see notes on the [Checking Task Status](checking_task_status.html) page)
+1. Parties SHOULD use polling if one or both of the parties is unable to support the subscription model (see notes on the [Checking Task Status](checking_task_status.html) page).
 2. The receiving party for the referral SHOULD use the batch query process to request periodic updates of reference resources.
 3. The above system flows do not define the handling of all possible scenarios.
 Exchange scenarios may include refusing the referral, canceling the referral by either party, and error conditions that may occur when using RESTful exchanges.
 It is up to each party to follow current best practice in managing the state of the referral.
 4. The Referral Source SHOULD set the Task.status to "requested" until it receives a valid HTTPS response indicating that the Task was received at which point it SHOULD set the Task.status to "received".